 Huge Uncaptured Market: There is vast scope for the companies to introduce new products in the remote areas of the country to build up their market.

 Rural markets are complex and extremely different from the regular or urban markets.
 Therefore, it is quite challenging for a business to penetrate the rural market and survive in the long run.

 To know more about the various threats of this market, read below:

-- Inappropriate Media Reach: Though rural people are gradually adopting new means of entertainment and knowledge such as television, still there are many houses in the remote areas which are not updated with the media sources which hamper the companies’ communication with the villagers.
+Inappropriate Media Reach: Rural people are gradually adopting new means of entertainment and knowledge such as television.
+Still, there are many houses in the remote areas which are not updated with the media sources.
+Thus, hampering the companies’ communication with the villagers.

 The most extensively adopted strategy is personal selling and retailing of the goods and services.
 Such practices develop trust among rural consumers who are usually conservative and resistant for trying new products.